Click here to print (PDF)

 HVDC stands for high voltage direct current.
 The electric grid is made up almost exclusively of alternating current (AC) transmission and distribution lines.
 HVDC is widely considered the most efficient method to connect large amounts of energy to distant electricity areas that have a strong demand for the power.
 HVDC lines can transfer significantly more power with greater efficiency than comparable AC lines.
 For more detailed information about HVDC, please click here.

 High voltage direct current (HVDC) transmission lines have smaller structures and require less land than AC lines to deliver an equivalent amount of energy.
 From a power grid operator perspective, HVDC gives grid operators complete control of energy flow.
-HVDC lines are not a replacement for the AC grid, and the AC grid in the Midwest and across our nation also requires significant expansion.
+HVDC lines are not a replacement for the AC grid or the additional AC transmission that is required.
 HVDC complements the existing AC transmission network and can be an additional source for system stability and reliability.

 High voltage direct current (HVDC) is the preferred technology for moving large amounts of power over long distances.
 The use of HVDC transmission line results in overall higher efficiency and reliability than an equivalently sized alternating current line to move the same amount of power, therefore offering significant electrical, economic and environmental advantages.
 These advantages include lower power losses on the line, better land use due to smaller tower structures, and the ability to control the power flow.